 Camp Hill Reserve is located on the north side of Beaufort, which includes areas of native forest, picnic and BBQ areas, and a lookout which provides scenic views of the town and surrounding countryside.
 Beaufort Lake is on the southern edge of town near the sports oval.
 There are walking tracks around the lake, picnic areas, and a jetty.

 Lake Goldsmith is around 10-15 km south of Beaufort, which boasts a wildlife reserve, native grasslands and trees, and is a habitat for local duck and bird life.

-The University of Melbourne at Creswick has accommodation to support health professional student clinical placements within this region.
-The accommodation is available to both undergraduate and post graduate health professional students.
+The University of Melbourne at Creswick also has accommodation to support health professional student clinical placements within this region.
 Residents are allocated a bedroom, while the kitchen, laundry and bathroom facilities are shared.

-To make an accommodation enquiry for the Creswick region, please visit the following website, and follow instructions:
+To make an accommodation enquiry for Creswick, please visit the following website, and follow instructions: